Links of interest

 Tanner is a conductor, composer, and singing violist (which is the best list of things I think I’ve ever heard) currently based in Los Angeles.
 He directs Chordas Collective and has also run the CalArts Contemporary Vocal Ensemble, who gave the world premiere of walking/I’m sorry, Mom.
 Tanner is a fantastic musician and a dear friend.

-Brianne is a trumpeter and yoga instructor currently serving as Visiting Assistant Professor of Trumpet at SUNY Potsdam.
+Brianne is a trumpeter and yoga instructor currently serving as Assistant Professor of Trumpet at SUNY Potsdam.
 Much of her research focuses on incorporating yoga techniques into musical practice to reduce the risk of injury.
-Hear her on the Arizona premiere of Storm Warning.
+Hear her on the Arizona premiere of Storm Warning, or, more recently, her performance of go to the garden.
 Alternatively (or additionally), read my profile on her here.

 Sarah Belle Reid